Pay as you go SIM deals

 - Data – The great thing with 30-day SIM plans is that there’s just as wide a range of data plans available as with 12-month deals.
 Data allowances range from a very modest 250MB to a huge 60GB.
 There are even a couple of providers offering 30-day SIMs with unlimited data.

-- Roaming – If you have a bundle or a 30-day SIM deal then you’ll be able to use your allowance in EU countries as you would at home.
+- Roaming – If you have a bundle or a 30-day SIM deal then you may be able to use your allowance in EU countries as you would at home.
+You will need to check if the provider is continuing to offer EU roaming at no extra cost following the UK’s exit from the EU.
+Many providers still do, but it is no longer mandatory.
 Some providers also offer this service in additional destinations.
 If you’re on a standard pay as you go plan then it may cost more to send a text, make a call or get online than it does in the UK, so check with your provider before travelling.

 What providers offer pay as you go SIM deals?

-- Asda Mobile – Asda Mobile, which uses the EE network, offers a standard pay as you go tariff and also has a range of 30-day bundles that don’t renew automatically unless you want them to.
-It’s a fairly no-frills service but its bundles do feature inclusive roaming in 50 European destinations.
+- Asda Mobile – Asda Mobile, which uses the Vodafone network, offers a standard pay as you go tariff and also has a range of 30-day bundles that don’t renew automatically unless you want them to.
+It’s a fairly no-frills service but its bundles do feature inclusive roaming in 36 European destinations.

 - iD Mobile – iD Mobile requires you to top up at least £10 every two months on pay as you go and there are pay as you go bundles available.
 All of its SIM only deals come with 30-day contracts and include data rollover, bill capping and inclusive roaming in 50 European destinations. iD runs on the Three network.